holandes22/rafee/DESIGN.md

 `some_folder/<template_name>/`

 - template.<ext>: The template to render.
-Render engine will be determined by file type: hbs|jinja (mandatory)
+Render engine will be determined by the file extension: hbs|jinja (mandatory)
-- data.json: The data to pass to the template (optional)
+- data.source: A text file containing a URL (only the first line will be considered) from where data will be retrieved and passed to the template.
+Expected a
-- urls: A text file containing a URL per line from where data will be retrieved and passed to the template.
-Expected a JSON response (optional)
+  JSON response (optional)

 Every folder including a template.<ext> file will be used.